Symptoms of hacked WordPress website

 $ find /etc -type f -printf '%TY-%Tm-%Td %TT %p\n' | sort -r .

 If you want to see directory files, type in your terminal:

 $ find /etc -printf '%TY-%Tm-%Td %TT %p\n' | sort -r .

 Unfamiliar modifications in the last 7-30 days may be suspicious.

 If your website shows the message: “This site is currently unavailable,” this symptom is your website has been hacked.
 When your website has been hacked, or someone is trying to hack, the hosting provider may suspend or lock your account.
 In these cases, you might be notified by your hosting company that your account is already being suspended.
 When they have detected something wrong with your website, like malicious code, they will send you an email to fix it.

 Clean up infected files

 Once you are determined that your website is really infected, you should take these necessary steps to clean and recover your website.
-Professional help strongly recommended.
+Professional help is strongly recommended.

 Backup your WordPress website

 Taking regular backup of the website is a life savior.
 In the case of already hacked, you still should take a backup before starting a cleanup job.
-To keep backup of your website you can use the backup facility in your cPanel or use a plugin such as UpdraftPlus for free.
+To keep a backup of your website, you can use the backup facility in your cPanel or use a plugin such as UpdraftPlus for free.